Jude is a PhD Researcher in Implementation Science, Senior Infection Prevention and Control Nurse at the University of Nottingham.

 - University of Leicester

 The four research organisations who received funding in 2015 are:

 - East Midlands Improvement Science Development Network (University of Leicester and University of Nottingham)

 - University College London

 - University of Southampton (on behalf of NIHR CLAHRC Wessex)

 Each research organisation was selected because of their strong existing body of research related to improvement science, and because they are well positioned to contribute to building a scientific evidence base to facilitate improvements across health care.

 In January 2018 the Health Foundation established THIS Institute (The Healthcare Improvement Studies Institute), an improvement research institute that will develop evidence on a massive scale across the NHS about what works to improve patient care.

 THIS Institute aims to create a world-leading asset for the NHS and for science by strengthening the evidence base for improving health care.

-Samantha is an Improvement Science PhD student at University College London.
-Her research is explores the role of organisational and professional cultures within the governance of medication safety...
+Samantha is an Improvement Facilitator at Central London Community Healthcare NHS Trust.
+Her PhD research explored the role of organisational and professional cultures within the governance of medi...